Monday, March 4, 2024

 IN THE MEANTIME.

-I've always heard about "libraries" that are used for programming languages.
+I've always heard about "libraries" which are used for programming languages.
 To myself I think: "Holy sh*t, there are already so many instruction manuals to look through, how could I possibly go through a whole library?"

 Like with most things I'm afraid of, it doesn't seem to be too horrible.